 Since May 2017 I’m entitled as a MPIPKS Distinguished Fellow.

 My two main research interests are stochastic thermodynamics and biophysics.
 I study the thermodynamic properties of processes that take place in the microscopic world, where the dynamics is strongly affected by thermal fluctuations.
 My work on non-equilibrium thermodynamics provides novel insights on the fluctuations of biological processes that occur at mesoscopic scales, such as RNA transcription, spontaneous otoacoustic emissions and cell-fate decisions.
 I have also participated in several applications in micro and nano-engineering with the construction of colloidal heat engines and information engines using optical tweezers.

 I currently work in collaboration with the Max Planck Institute for Cell Biology and Genetics (MPI-CBG, Dresden, Germany), the Biotechnology Center (BIOTEC, Dresden, Germany), the Vodafone Chair of Mobile Communication Systems (Dresden, Germany) and the Center for Advancing Electronics Dresden.
-I’m member of Grupo Interdisciplinar de Sistemas Complejos (GISC, Madrid, Spain).
+Since 2008 I’m member of Grupo Interdisciplinar de Sistemas Complejos (GISC, Madrid, Spain).